zourtney/node-analytics-proxy/README.md

 nodejs-analytics
 ================

-NodeJS proxy server that captures HTTP request and response statistics
+NodeJS proxy server that stores HTTP request and response statistics in a Mongo database.